Abalone: Channel Islands, Brittany and Normandy

 Ormers (Haliotis tuberculata) are considered a delicacy in the British Channel Islands as well as in adjacent areas of France, and are pursued with great alacrity by the locals.
 This, and a recent lethal bacterial disease, has led to a dramatic depletion in numbers since the latter half of the 19th century, and "ormering" is now strictly regulated to preserve stocks.
 The gathering of ormers is now restricted to a number of 'ormering tides', from 1 January to 30 April, which occur on the full or new moon and two days following.
 No ormers may be taken from the beach that are under 80 mm in shell length.
 Gatherers are not allowed to wear wetsuits or even put their heads underwater.
 Any breach of these laws is a criminal offence and can lead to a fine of up to £5,000 or six months in prison.
 The demand for ormers is such that they led to the world's first underwater arrest, when Mr. Kempthorne-Leigh of Guernsey was arrested by a police officer in full diving gear when illegally diving for ormers.

 Decorative items

 The highly iridescent inner nacre layer of the shell of abalone has traditionally been used as a decorative item, in jewelry, buttons, and as inlay in furniture and musical instruments, such as on fret boards and binding of guitars.
+See article Najeonchilgi regarding Korean handicraft.